twiddlingbits/anthonys-early-code/TRS-80/micro-adventure-language/readme.md

 # TRS-80 Floppy Disk Copies
 The original source can be found on the floppy disk copies that I have included here verbatim.
-I have also pulled out what I believe are the final source files, and converted them to text files.
+I have pulled out what I believe are the final source files and placed them in the source folder.
-There are a few different adventures that I wrote using the micro adventure langauge in the game folder.
+There are a few different adventures that I wrote using the micro adventure language.
+I placed them in the games folder.

 ## DISK # 9 "" 02/23/81
 	MOON/CMD	ADVENT/ASM	ADVENT/CMD	EDTASM/CMD